pixelsdb/pixels/docs/INSTALL.md

 update-java-alternatives --list
 sudo update-java-alternatives --set /path/to/the/required/jdk
 ```
-In this document, we are installing Pixels and Trino 465.
-The required JDK version is 23.0.1+.
+In this document, we are installing Pixels and Trino 466.
+The required JDK version is 23.0.0+.

 ## Install Maven

-Pixels requires maven 3.8 or later to build the source code (some early maven versions may work,
+Pixels requires Maven 3.8 or later to build the source code (early Maven versions may work,
-but we haven't test them yet).
-On some operating systems, the maven installed by `apt` or `yum` might be incompatible with new JDKs such as 17+.
+but they are not tested).
+On some operating systems, the Maven installed by `apt` or `yum` might be incompatible with new JDKs such as 17+.
-In this case, manually install a newer maven compatible with your JDK.
+In this case, manually install a newer Maven compatible with your JDK.

 ## Setup AWS Credentials*